Social Housing 101

 - Who is it for?

-- Social housing is designed for low- and middle-income households, generally those earning up to 120% of Area Median Income (AMI).
+- Social housing is designed for low- and middle-income households, generally those earning up to 120%+ of Area Median Income (AMI).
 Elara is mixed-income by design and open to everyone who qualifies, without regard to race, color, religion, national origin, sex, familial status, disability, or any other protected class.
-Visit the Seattle Social Housing Developer website for current income tiers and eligibility details.

 - Who owns it?